DataMascara/vanity-fair-charts/jayz-brands/README.md

 Python Libraries
 ---

+### Setup and Installation:

-Setup: [@katychuang](http://github.com/katychuang) prepared a requirements.txt file that you can use to install needed libraries with pip.
+[@katychuang](http://github.com/katychuang) prepared a requirements.txt file that you can use to install needed libraries with pip.
 To use this, create a virtual environment and run `pip install -r requirements.txt`.

+### Note:

-Note: In order to run the tokenizing script, you'll need to download the stop words copora from NLTK.
+In order to run the tokenizing script, you'll need to download the stop words copora from NLTK.
 You can do that with this command `python -c "import nltk; nltk.download()"`